qutip/qutip-tutorials/tutorials-v5/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 # Using the Ohmic Bath class

- As the ohmic spectrum is popular in the modeling of open quantum systems, it has its own dedicated class, the results above can be reproduced shortly by using the OhmicBath class.
+ As the ohmic spectrum is popular in the modeling of open quantum systems, it has its own dedicated class, the results above can be reproduced quickly by using the OhmicBath class.
 This allows for rapid implementation of fitted ohmic baths via the correlation function or spectral density

 ```{code-cell} ipython3
 obs = OhmicBath(T, Q, alpha, wc, s)